 Many observers note that despite the legislative and financial standoff on Capitol Hill, states already are outsourcing some functions that can support homeland security requirements.
 "Homeland security represents just a different set of scenarios that you now have to bake into all of your other business activities," said Larry Singer, CIO for Georgia.

 For example, long before the terrorist attacks, states were seeking to improve communication between police and other emergency personnel and set up more effective disaster recovery and business continuity centers.
 But the perceived enemy at that time was more likely to be a hurricane or run-of-the-mill criminal than an international terrorist.

-Likewise, states have long been monitoring networks and firewalls against potential intruders and mischief-makers, but this function is now likely to be one of the more prevalent homeland security priorities and a top candidate for outsourcing to the
+Likewise, states have long been monitoring networks and firewalls against potential intruders and mischief-makers, but this function is now likely to be one of the more prevalent homeland security priorities and a top candidate for outsourcing to the private sector.

 This latter trend, said Amit Yoran, vice president of managed security services for Symantec Corp., is as much a function of market maturation and the fact that states now are recognizing the value of focusing their limited in-house resources on strategic security initiatives, while passing off the more day-to-day security management functions to a third-party.